ceph/ceph/doc/start/quick-ceph-deploy.rst

 #.
 Add two OSDs.
 For fast setup, this quick start uses a directory rather
    than an entire disk per Ceph OSD Daemon.
-See `ceph-deploy osd`_ for additional details.
+See `ceph-deploy osd`_ for details on using separate disks/partitions for OSDs and journals.
    Login to the Ceph Nodes and create a directory for the Ceph OSD Daemon. ::

 	ssh ceph-node2